fioncat/spacenvim/README.md

 This neovim configuration is a personal customization based on [ayamir/nvimdots](https://github.com/ayamir/nvimdots).

-I pinned the versions of all plugins to prevent configuration incompatibilities due to plugin updates.
-Please use `make` to install or upgrade plugins rather than PackerInstall.
+Updates to plugins may corrupt the current configuration and cause unexpected behavior.
+So I save the stable versions of plugins in [snapshot](snapshot).
+If you want nvim to behave as expected from the Spacenvim, you can choose to use snapshot during installation.

-The `master` branch is based on neovim `0.8.x`.
-If you are using neovim `0.7.x`, please switch to branch `0.7`, the configuration is incompatible.
-But branch `0.7` is no longer maintained, it is more recommanded to upgrade neovim to `0.8.x`.
+Spacenvim only support neovim `0.8.x`, if you are using a lower version, please upgrade neovim first.

 ## Install

-You should have [Neovim](https://neovim.io) installed in your machine:
+You should have [neovim](https://neovim.io) installed in your machine:

 <details>
 <summary>Install neovim on Mac</summary>